migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L10.md

 **Confirmation of the gospel** - Hebrews 2:3-4

 *3 "how shall we escape if we neglect so great a **salvation**?
-After it was at the first spoken through the Lord, <u>it was confirmed to us</u>
-by those who heard,*
+After it was at the first spoken through the Lord, _it was confirmed to us_ by those who heard,*

 *4 **God also bearing witness** with them, both **by signs and wonders